prmr/COMP303/README.md

 * **Patterns and Antipatterns:** Primitive Obsession*, Inappropriate Intimacy*, Iterator, Strategy, Switch Statement*, Speculative Generality*, Temporary Field*, Long Method*, Null Object, Flyweight, Singleton, Duplicated Code*, God Class*, Message Chain*, Composite, Decorator, Prototype, Command, Template Method, Pairwise Dependencies*, Observer, Visitor.

 ## Prerequisites
 The official prerequisites are COMP206 and COMP250.
-However, this assumes active participation in these courses and the accumulation of **a minimum level of Java programming experience**.
-This means that students registering to take COMP 303 should be able to, with a minimum of hesitation, write Java programs to solve small and well-defined problems, use Git to organize their work, and use a debugger to trace through the execution of the code and inspect run-time values.
-Students who feel they could use additional programming experience are encouraged to take a few more COMP courses or undertake a pratice project or two before taking COMP303.
+This assumes active participation in these courses and the accumulation of **a minimum level of Java programming experience**.
+This means that students registering to take COMP 303 should be able to write Java programs to solve small and well-defined problems, use Git to organize their work, and use a debugger to trace through the execution of the code and inspect run-time values.
+Students who feel they could use additional programming experience are encouraged to take a few more COMP courses or undertake a practice project or two before taking COMP303.

-Not sure where you stand?
-Try the [self-assessment question](Assessment.md).
+The [self-assessment question](Assessment.md) will help you gauge your level of preparation for the course.

 ## Learning Outcomes
 After this course, you should be able to...